 The steps of Figure 6.2.3-1 are described as follows:

-The AF informs the PCF that the UE application allows discarding of FEC PDU(s) that are redundant using the Nnef_AFsessionWithQoS_Create/Update request message.
+The AF informs the PCF that the UE application allows discarding of FEC PDU(s) that are redundant using the Nnef_AFsessionWithQoS_Create/Update request message, together with the FEC ratio.

 PCF initiates the PDU Session modification procedure as defined in clause 4.3.3.2 of TS 23.502 [3].
 The PCF generates appropriate PCC rules influenced on the information from AF.
 The PCF sends the PCC rules to SMF.
 SMF generates the QoS profiles and N4 rules based on the PCC rules from PCF.
-SMF sends the N4 rules to UPF and sends the QoS profiles to the NG-RAN node via AMF.
+SMF sends the N4 rules to UPF and sends the QoS profiles to the NG-RAN node via AMF, including the FEC ratio, and/or the optional indication that the UE application allows discarding of FEC PDU(s) that are redundant.

 NG-RAN deliver DL PDUs and track if UE has received them to determines if discarding of future (unneeded) FEC PDU(s) is possible, if the AF has indicated that it is allowed.
 This assumes that NG-RAN uses a delivery mode that allows NG-RAN to know if the UE has received it correctly.
+The NG-RAN can use the FEC ratio to determine how many FEC PDU(s) of one PDU set can be discarded.

 NOTE: It is up to NG-RAN implementation to select appropriate FEC PDU for discarding.